davewasthere/davebeer/_posts/2011-09-23-my-first-post.md

 ---
 layout: post
 title: Hosting your blog with GitHub pages
+description: Having found wordpress both great, but also a little slow/annoying/clumsy to extend, I decided to go back to static pages with a twist.
+You know it makes sense...
 ---

 Okay, [GitHub Pages](http://pages.github.com/) is pretty amazing.
 [Jekyll](https://github.com/mojombo/jekyll/wiki) just makes it even more magic, as it will apply templates to your posts giving you plenty of control over formatting, but allowing you to easily change your site.